sEbi3/AtariBot/README.md

 <!-- CONTRIBUTING -->
 ## Contributing

-Contributions are what makes the open source community such an amazing place to learn, inspire, and create.
+Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.